Computer Science

 Year 9

-Year 9 brings more challenge and a deeper knowledge of the world around us, looking at IT in society and how data is continuously being used to monitor and evaluate vital decisions.
-In addition, we will begin to tackle the challenges that our students face in the online world, following the CEOP Ambassadors programme.
+In Year 9, students will encounter greater challenges and gain a deeper understanding of the world, focusing on the role of IT in society and the continuous use of data to monitor and evaluate crucial decisions.
+Additionally, we will address the online challenges our students face by following the CEOP Ambassadors programme.

 Unit 1 – IT and Society